 Problem solved, right?

-Others have expressed concern that raising the block size limit will mean fewer full nodes due to the increased data storage costs involved, which could dissuade users to operate full nodes and centralize the system around entities capable of handing bigger blocks.
-This, some opponents of bigger blocks say, would go against bitcoin's distributed, censorship-resistant nature.
+Others have expressed concern that raising the block size limit will mean fewer full nodes – nodes that store the entire blockchain on a hard drive rather than a slimmed-down version – due to the increased data storage costs involved.
+This could dissuade users to operate full nodes and centralize the system around entities capable of handing bigger blocks.
+This, some opponents of bigger blocks say, would go against Bitcoin’s distributed, censorship-resistant nature.

-IBM UK's Richard Gendal Brown has attributed this way of thinking, in part, to the security engineering mindset – "how can I break this?" – a fear of technical failure that would put this decision off.
+Richard Gendal Brown, formerly with IBM UK and now with R3, has attributed this way of thinking, in part, to the security engineering mindset – “how can I break this?” – a fear of technical failure that would put this decision off.
 On the flip side, those who see the larger problem as a more immediate danger are driven by a fear of practical failure that will drive away users.

-What are these other solutions?
-Well, they include various mechanisms that push the many tiny transactions on the bitcoin network – such as those from gambling sites and faucets – 'off-chain'.
-One, known as the Lightning Network, is a kind of 'hub and spoke' solution that lets two parties transact in private, then put their data back on the blockchain at an agreed time.
-However, even this will require a soft fork of the protocol to get it running.
+Other solutions include various mechanisms that push the many tiny transactions on the Bitcoin network – such as those from gambling sites – “off-chain.”
+One, known as the Lightning Network, is a kind of “hub and spoke” system that lets two parties transact in private, then puts their data back on the blockchain at an agreed-upo time.
+The Lightning Network is available on the Bitcoin blockchain today, though adoption is still in its early stages.

-Sidechains, spearheaded by $21m-backed startup Blockstream, has been mentioned in the context of the scalability discussion.
-However, some of the team behind the concept, which allow developers to experiment on separate chains 'pegged' to the bitcoin blockchain, say this isn't entirely accurate.
+Sidechains, spearheaded by $299 million-backed company Blockstream, has been mentioned in the context of the expansion discussion.
+However, some of the team behind the concept, which allows developers to experiment on separate chains pegged to the Bitcoin blockchain, say their focus isn’t scalability.

-As it has unfolded, the block size debate has touched on many pain points for the currency as it seeks to grow.
-Bitcoin is many things to many people – anarchists, speculators, entrepreneurs – which, until now, hasn’t been much of a problem.
+As it has unfolded, the block size debate has touched on many pain points for the bitcoin currency as it seeks to grow.
+Bitcoin is many things to many types of people – anarchists, speculators, entrepreneurs – which, until now, hasn’t been much of a problem.

-However, as proposals and counterproposals emerge, the question of the currency's future remains.
+Despite Segregated Witness offering a temporary solution to the block size debate, the question of the currency’s future remains.
 Will it compete with the likes of Visa as a cheap, fast payment channel?
-Or should it remain an ultra secure, premium – and scarce – store of value to which other services can be pegged?
+Or should it remain an ultra-secure, premium – and scarce – store of value to which other services can be pegged?

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.